quii/learn-go-with-tests/arrays/readme.md

 In this implementation we are worrying less about capacity.
 We start with an empty slice (defined in the function signature) and append to it the result of `Sum` as we work through the varargs.

 Our next requirement is to change `SumAll` to `SumAllTails`, where it now calculates the totals of the "tails" of each slice.
-The tail of a collection is all the items apart from the first one (the head)
+The tail of a collection is all the items apart from the first one (the "head")

 ## Write the test first

 ```go
 func TestSumAllTails(t *testing.T)  {
 	got := SumAllTails([]int{1,2}, []int{0,9})
 	want := []int{2, 9}